Children, Youth and Families Act 2005 (review)

 Cases we cannot hear

-Cases where an internal review has not yet taken place.
+Case plan reviews or applications to review decisions about a child care agreement where an internal review has not yet taken place.

 Legislation that gives VCAT the power to hear these applications

 Section 42, 53, 118, 158 and 333 of the Children, Youth and Families Act 2005

 If you have a decision document, use it to help you complete the VCAT application form and attach a copy of the document to your application.

 You must make your application within 28 days after the later of the day on which:

 - if you have requested a statement of reasons under the Victorian Civil and Administrative Tribunal Act, the statement of reasons is given to you or you are informed that a statement of reasons will not be given.

 You may be able to apply for an extension to this time limit.
 However, there is no power to extend time for the review of a decision about the transfer of child protection orders and proceedings under Schedule 1 of the Act.